intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 Now you need to add the UPM jar files relevant to this specific sample. right click on the project's root -> Build path -> Configure build path.
 Java Build Path -> 'Libraries' tab -> click on "add external JARs..."

-for this sample you will need the following jars:
+For this sample you will need the following jars:

 1. mraa.jar
 2. upm_buzzer.jar